dev-emm4/urlPatternParser/README.md

 ## Overview

-The `urlPatternParser` helps browser extension developers migrate from Manifest V2 to V3 by transforming traditional ad-blocking and content filtering rules into the new declarativeNetRequest format required by Chrome's Manifest V3.
+The `urlPatternParser` helps browser extension developers migrate from Manifest V2 to V3 by transforming traditional ad-blocking into the new declarativeNetRequest format required by Chrome's Manifest V3.

 ## Features

 - ✅ Parses EasyList and similar filter list formats
 - ✅ Converts to Manifest V3 declarativeNetRequest rules
 - ✅ Handles various rule types and patterns
-- ✅ Validates generated rules
+- ✅ Ensures generated rules are compatible with Chrome's manifest v3 requirements

 ## Supported Rule Types
 Your input should be a text file (.txt) containing rules, The parser supports various rule formats including: